Jan0660/kittygifs/docs/selfhost.md

 ### `smtp`

 SMTP server to use for sending emails.
-Required `apiUrl` to be set.
+Requires `apiUrl` to be set.

 ```json
 {